The Right Smile Center of Sandy Springs, GA

 The ADA advises patients to consult with their dentists to determine the most appropriate treatment.
 This is especially important for patients with many fillings, crowns, and extremely dark stains.
 A thorough oral examination, performed by a licensed dentist, is essential to determine if bleaching is an appropriate course of treatment.
 The dentist then supervises the use of bleaching agents within the context of a comprehensive, appropriately sequenced treatment plan.

-Schedule dental visits for you and your family today by calling The Right Smile Center in Sandy Springs at 404-256-3620.
-Our dental office is conveniently located on Carpenter Drive in Sandy Springs, and we serve patients from Sandy Springs, Roswell, Dunwoody, Alpharetta, Johns Creek, Buckhead, Marietta, East Cobb and surrounding communities.
+Schedule your teeth whitening dental visit for you and your family today by calling The Right Smile Center in Sandy Springs at 404-256-3620 and in Chamblee at 770-455-6076.
+Our dental office is conveniently located on Carpenter Drive in Sandy Springs and Chamblee Dunwoody Road in Chamblee ,where we serve patients from Sandy Springs, Roswell, Dunwoody, Brookhaven, Chamblee, Alpharetta, Johns Creek, Buckhead, Marietta, East Cobb and surrounding communities.
 We welcome new patients and will be happy to answer all of your questions over the phone or in person.
 Our dentists and team look forward to making you, and your loved ones, smile!